esBeee/slate/source/includes/_notifications.md

 }
 ```

-This endpoint updates a user profile.
+This endpoint receives a given amount of the newest notifications for a user.

 ### HTTP Request